steventfan/CS12/README.md

 # CS12
-Introduction to Computer Science for Science, Mathematics, and Engineering II (C++)
+Introduction to Computer Science for Science, Mathematics, and Engineering II